neil314159/portfolio-project-3/README.md

 ### Patient class
 * This represents the individual patient kept track of by the clinic.
 This class has a unique 6 digit ID, and attributes showing personal details and vaccination records.
 It has a method which calculates their age based on today's date and returns it to the Clinic class for sorting.
 ### Table View class
 * The main functionality of this program is in presenting pages of patient records to the user.
-Rather than printing long lists whcih require scrolling, I wanted to allow the user to page forward and back through a table.
+Rather than printing long lists which require scrolling, I wanted to allow the user to page forward and back through a table.
 This class takes in data and prints out a slice of it in table form based on which page number is currently selected.
 This allows the program menu to show data and options that properly persist over time rather than being reset.

 ## Possible Future Features